List of content you will read in this article:

 DNS is a system that connects a domain name to an IP address.
-DNS is used to remember domain names instead of IP addresses, so that you don't have to memorize a series of numbers to use whenever you wish to visit a website.
-When typing a website domain name in browser’s address bar, DNS servers translate it to the IP address where the website is hosted.
+DNS is used to remember domain names instead of IP addresses so that you don't have to memorize a series of numbers to use whenever you wish to visit a website.
+When typing a website domain name in the browser’s address bar, DNS servers translate it to the IP address where the website is hosted.

 Child Name Servers

-Child Name Servers are name servers which are registered with the registry under your domain name.
+Child Name Servers are name servers that are registered with the registry under your domain name.
 You have to register child name servers with the registry before you can use them as name servers for registering other domain names.
 Child Name Servers can be registered only by the owner of the domain name under which they will be registered.

 - Login to cPanel and in DOMAINS section click on "Zone Editor"

 2. On this page click on "+A Record" button to the right of your domain name.
-An “A record”maps a domain name to the IP address (Version 4) of the server hosting the domain. –For IPv6 you must use “AAAA Record”-
+An “A record” maps a domain name to the IP address (Version 4) of the server hosting the domain. –For IPv6 you must use “AAAA Record”-

 3. Enter the name that you want to define as Child Name Server and mention your server’s IP address then click on "Add an A Record"